quixio/quix-docs/docs/index.md

 ## Tutorials

-Try these guides to help you build data-driven apps and integrate Quix with external systems.
+Try these handy guides to help you build data-driven apps and integrate Quix with external systems.

 <div class="grid cards" markdown>